 My lifelong desire to understand myself and the world around me led me to pursue a degree in psychology.
 I then went on to pursue a degree in social work driven by my thirst for social justice.
-My name is Luciana Yábar and I am a Spanish and English-speaking mental health professional based in the Netherlands.
+My name is Luciana Yábar and I am a Spanish and English-speaking mental health professional.
 I was born and raised in Peru and spent most of my adult life in the United States.
-I now live in Haarlem since 2018.
+I now live in Europe since 2018.

 Bachelor of Science (BSc) in Psychology (summa cum laude), Life University, Atlanta, Georgia, USA, 2014.